Greenishgray-lifesupport504/MUI-Accelerator-Table-Englishizer/README.md

 Currently, this tool is designed for **Windows 10 and 11**.
 It specifically supports Windows 10 20H2 and 22H2, and Windows 11 25H2, supporting both x86 and x64 architectures.

 ### Which system languages are supported?
 Currently, this tool supports only 'es-ES' (Spanish - Spain) MUI files, meaning that MUI files in other localizations will not be modified during program execution.
-However, adding support for other localizations is straightforward for any developer; continue reading:

-### I am a developer and want to add support for other languages.
-Where should I start?
-Adding support for another system language is simple.
-You just need to follow the existing structure:
-1. Create a new class following the `LanguageConfiguration_esES` pattern (e.g., `LanguageConfiguration_ruRU` for Russian, or `LanguageConfiguration_frFR` for french).
-2. Add the required resource definitions for your target language's accelerator tables in the `AccTables.vb` file.
-3. Register your new language configuration in the main application logic within the `LangConfigs` array, so it can be detected during the file validation process.

-Since the architecture is modular, you only need to provide the correct checksums and accelerator data for your specific localization, and the tool will handle the rest.
+### Is it safe to use?
+Yes, it is highly safe.
+The program operates using strict CRC-32 checksum validation; if an MUI file does not match the known signatures in the source code, it is completely ignored and remains untouched.
+Furthermore, the original system files are never directly modified during the program's execution.
+All replacements are scheduled via the Windows Session Manager to occur during the next system reboot, acting as a safe buffer.

 ### What should I do if I want to cancel the pending MUI file replacements or if something goes wrong?
 If you need to cancel a pending MUI file replacement operation or if an issue occurs, you can manually clear the scheduled tasks: